Why Does Elementor Break After a WordPress Update? 6 Mistakes to Avoid

 Updating WordPress core (and especially a major version update) on a live, customer-facing website without testing it first is a risk that’s completely avoidable.
 A two-minute shortcut can create a two-hour fix, or worse, a broken website that customers see before you do.

-The right move is to test the update on a staging environment first: a private copy of your site where you can apply updates, check everything thoroughly, and confirm nothing broke before the change goes live.
+The safest approach for a business website is to test significant WordPress, Elementor, theme, and plugin updates on a staging environment first: a private copy of your site where you can apply updates, check everything thoroughly, and confirm nothing broke before the change goes live.

 This matters even more with Elementor because Elementor pages can be sensitive to theme changes, database updates, and plugin version conflicts in ways that a simple page or blog post isn’t.
 An Elementor-built page stores its layout data in a specific way, and certain updates can affect how that data is rendered.